charly-lang/charly/docs/guide.md

 - ...
 ```

+## Built-in REPL

+Charly has a built-in REPL (Read Eval Print Loop) where you can quickly test out new ideas.

+You can invoke it by typing `charly` or `charly repl`

+Here you can write charly statements.
+Run them by pressing enter.

+The REPL provides a few `magic` variables which are specific to your current REPL session.

+- `$` This variable always contains the value of the last evaluated expression
+- `history` This is an array of all commands you have entered
+- `context` This is the top-level context of the REPL.

 ## Extending primitive types

 Primitives in Charly can be extended as if they were regular objects.
 A good example of this is the `Numeric#times` method.
 It allows you to write really expressive code like this: